 Time: Do this for five seconds and repeat 5-10 times.

-Before I get to the last exercise, I want to share a side note on toe separators.
+Before we get to the last exercise, here's a side note on toe separators.
 (They're also called Yoga Toes in some circles.)
 Today, some runners swear that toe separators can boost recovery.
 They also think wearing them after training can prevent injury.
 Or even keep bunions and hammertoes from forming, because they realign your toes.

 In the running community, people say these separators are magic.
 They wear them before bed, or on the way to races.
 Of course, there's no science to back up those claims.
 (Yet.)
 But if you want to try out this trend, there's very little downside.
 Simply start small.
-(Think 5-10 minute wearings each session.)
+(Think 5-10 minutes of wearing in each session.)
 Then, work your way up to 30 minutes at a time.
 Steer clear of wearing them while you train, and you may experience benefits.
 And if they come, it won't be at the expense of your feet.

 6. Contrast Bath:

 How to: Place your feet in ice water followed by warm water.

 Time: Immerse your feet for five minutes or for as long as you feel comfortable.